-For the DiMarzio Fast Track 2 coil splitting installation, the Red and Black wires go to one of the coils while the White and Green wires go to the other.
-The bare wire is a shield wire that connects to Ground.
-(Fig 1)
+When coil-splitting this pickup, the Red and Black wires go to the one side of the coils while the White and Green wires go to the other side.
+The bare wire is a shield wire that connects to Ground (Fig 1).

-Begin wiring the Fast Track 2 the standard way, by soldering the Black and White wires together.
-We then use the Red wire as the Hot, and the Green as the Ground.
-The Bare and Green wires are often soldered together before being soldered to Ground.
-(Fig 2)
+Begin wiring the pickup the standard way by soldering the Black and White wires together.
+We then use the Red wire as the Hot and the Green as the Ground.
+The Bare and Green wires are often soldered together before being soldered to Ground (Fig 2).

 Splitting The Humbucker

 Begin by changing the standard Volume pot to a Push-Pull Volume.
 The Push-Pull pot will be much larger and have more connection tabs on it, but you should be able to see the three that were on the original.
 Solder these three tabs the same way as the original (Fig 4).